Darokahn/myProgrammingLanguage/strongIdeas/implicitConversion.md

     }

     using (
-        int a -> char*: intToString(a, buffer, &index); // `a` is an arbitrary name and is not declared/visible outside this line struct myData a -> int: a.x;
+        int a -> char*: intToString(a, buffer, &index); // `a` is an arbitrary placeholder and is not declared/visible outside this line struct myData a -> int: a.x;
         struct myData a -> char*: a.message;
     ) {